 Chalk paint dries fast because of its water-based nature.
-Also, chalk paint has a low level of paint chemicals, synthetic resins, and additives that can prolong its drying time.
+Also, it has a low level of paint chemicals, synthetic resins, and additives that can prolong its drying time.

-For chalk paint to dry, its solvent must evaporate from the paint coating.
+For the paint to dry, its solvent must evaporate from the coating.
 Since chalk paint uses water as its solvent, evaporation happens faster.
 Water evaporates faster than oil, and that’s because chalk paint dries faster than enamel or oil-based paints.

 It takes chalk paint 15 minutes to dry on a wooden surface.
-However, it takes chalk paint longer to cure on wood because the chalk paint penetrates the wood fibers.
-Since the chalk paint is soaked into the wood, the curing time is longer because of the poor air circulation.
+However, it takes it longer to cure on wood because it penetrates the wood fibers.
+Since the paint is soaked into the wood, the curing time is longer because of poor air circulation.

 You will ruin the finish if you re-coat or seal the wood before the soaked paint dries.
-That’s why you must wait at least 2 hours before re-coating chalk paint on wood.
-This gives the chalk paint that has penetrated the word enough time to harden.
+That’s why you must wait at least 2 hours before re-coating it.
+This gives the coating that has penetrated the wood enough time to harden.

 Tip: Chalk paint will take longer to dry on porous materials like fresh wood.

-If you distress or sand chalk paint too soon, you will remove the entire finish or ruin it.
 However, you must distress chalk paint before it cures.
-If chalk paint cures, you won’t get a perfect distressed finish because the paint will be too hard.
-So, the perfect time to distress chalk paint is between 1 and 2 hours after applying.
+That’s because once it cures, you won’t get a perfect distressed finish since the coating will be too hard to be harder.
+So, the perfect time for distressing is 1-2 hours after applying the paint.